Ian-Blanshard/MP2-Word-Game/README.md

 #### Bug fix

-Experienced a bug where the timer for any games after the first would countdown quicker than every second, this was due to the previous countdowns still being ongoing, restructed the function and moved the timer variable to the global scope to allow it to be cancelled.
+Experienced a bug where the timer for any games after the first would countdown quicker than every second, this was due to the previous countdowns still being ongoing, restructured the function and moved the timer variable to the global scope to allow it to be cancelled.

 ***